webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Break-the-Ranks.md

 ---
 aliases:
 - Break the Ranks
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
-  - Abilities
+- Ability/Cost/6
-  - Abilitiesction
+- Ability/Tier/High
-type:
-  - Action
+- Ability/Pool/Speed
-points:
-  - 6 Speed
+- Ability/Categories/Special-Attack
 ---

-# Break the Ranks
+## Break the Ranks

-**Points**: 6 Speed Points
+>6  Speed
-**Type**: Action

 You move up to a short distance and attack up to four different foes as a single action as long as they are all along your path.
 Any modifiers that apply to one attack apply to all the attacks you make.
 If you have another special ability that allows you to move and take an action, when you use Break the Ranks, you gain an asset to attacking these foes.
+Action.